opendatasoft/ods-documentation/source/editing_pages/tutorials/dashboard.rst

         	Download this selection
     </a>

-Save, refresh and test to apply some filters, and download the CSV export :
+Save, refresh, test to apply some filters, then download the CSV export :

  .. image:: dashboard__add-download-link.png